Skip to content

 Holland Festival must look for new director: Mackenzie to Paris in 2019

 It's quite unfortunate.
 Ruth Mackenzie is moving into even higher realms.
 She has made the past two editions of the Holland Festival considerably more refreshed and modern, and so it stands out.
 Paris beckons.
-Ruth Mackenzie has been nominated by Anne Hidalgo, mayor of Paris, as Directrice Artistique (artistic director) of Théâtre du Châtelet, effective 2019.
+Ruth Mackenzie has been nominated by Anne Hidalgo, mayor of Paris, as Directrice Artistique (artistic director) of Théâtre du Châtelet, as of 2019.
 This means Ruth Mackenzie will direct the festival's...

 Concert Jarre was everything but unforgettable.
 And that's a compliment.

 Jean-Michel Jarre was visiting the Netherlands.
 At the Heineken Music Hall, old and new fans could enjoy his hypnotic work.
 I went there to listen, but of course also to watch.
 Forty years ago, Jean-Michel Jarre, pioneer in synthesiser music, released Oxygène.
 Anno 2016, we are 12 million copies sold.
-On that huge scale, the Frenchman produces...
+On that massive scale, the Frenchman produces...

 String quartets Mantovani & Schubert: 'Schwingende Luft'